vishvAsa/kalpAntaram/kANe/v1p1/33_the_purANas.md

 Purāuas in the Mit. he cites only one quotation from the Matsyapurana (chap.
 94 ).
 But the Mit. quotes several Purāṇas on Yāj.
 For example, on Yāj.
 III.
 30 it quotes a verse from Brahmāuda purāna which is also quoted by the Smrticandrikā.
 On Yāj.
 I. 297-98 the Mit. quotes two verses from Matsya purāna ( 93.11-12) on the position of the planets on a diagram or painting of planets in Grahapūjā.
 Matsya ( 93.33-37) prescribes the same four Vedic mantras that Yaj. prescribes (in I. 300-301 ) for the worship of the Sun, Mars, Saturn and Ketu.
 The Mit. on Yāj.
 III.
 6 prescribes the offering of Nārā yanabali for those that commit suicide and states that the procedure is described in Vaiṣnava (purāna ?).
 On Yāj.
 III.
-6 the Mit. quotes from the Bhavisyat-purāna providing, for death on serpent bite, to a brahmana reciter of Purāṇas the gift of a golden serpent made from one bhara of gold.
+6 the Mit. quotes from the Bhaviṣyat-purāna providing, for death on serpent bite, to a brahmana reciter of Purāṇas the gift of a golden serpent made from one bhara of gold.
 The Mit. on Yāj.
 II.
 290 refers to the view of the Skandapurana that there were veryūs that belonged to a distinct caste.
 It appears to quote the Mārkandeya purāna several times on Yaj.
 1.238, 254, III.
 19, 287.
 Thus the Mit. mentions by name only six Purāṇas, while Aparārka naines twenty Purāṇas and Smrti-candrikā 22.

 In all about 40 Puranas and Upa purāṇas are quoted in Nibandhas.